All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Stay right here for our final news roundup and information overload.
+So down at Verdict with Ted Cruz Now, wherever you get your podcasts, stay right here for our final news roundup and information overload.

-he's got an incredible idea for Republicans for the midterms.
+He's got an incredible idea for Republicans for the midterms.

 We've been reading now all these Democratic outlets.